-Because of the need for careful planning, design and safety supervision, our engineers often require the applicant to complete a basic asset protection agreement (BAPA) that ensures all design, engineering and safety aspects are in place before any works can start.
+Due to careful planning, design and safety supervision our engineers often require the applicant to complete a basic asset protection agreement (BAPA).
+This ensures all design, engineering and safety aspects are in place before any works can start.

-A. To deal with proposals as efficiently as possible, both the easement (property) and engineering (BAPA) arrangements can be processed in parallel.
-It is usual for the easement to be completed first, once the planned works start date is known.
+To ensure proposals are dealt with as efficiently as possible, both the Easements (property) and engineering (BAPA) arrangements can be processed at the same time.
+It is common for the easement to be completed first, once the planned works start date is known.

-A. No, Railsite no longer has rights to install masts on our estate.
+No, Rail site no longer has rights to install masts on our estate.

-A. In most instances, yes, but subject to sufficient availability.
+In most instances, yes, but this is subject to availability.

-A. There is no generic guidance on this issue.
-You are advised to contact our asset protection engineers in the first instance to discuss your requirements in more detail.
+There is no generic guidance on this issue.
+You are advised to contact our Asset Protection Team to discuss your requirements in more detail.